Giacomod2001/datamining/README.md

 - **Match Gauge**: Interactive Plotly chart for instant score assessment.
 - **Professional PDF Reports**: Download a comprehensive analysis report including skill breakdowns, match scores, and a personalized learning plan with actionable links.

+### Project Evaluation
+Validate your skills through practical experience.
+- **Portfolio Triangulation**: Upload or paste project descriptions to prove skills missing in your CV.
+- **Project verified Skills**: Skills confirmed by projects are highlighted as "Project Verified" and contribute to the final match score.
+- **3-Column Dynamic Layout**: Toggle the feature to add a dedicated "Project Context" column to the main interface.

 ### Actionable Learning Pathways
-- **Dynamic Resource Generation**: utilizing the input gap analysis to generate targeted search queries for missing skills across educational platforms:
+- **Dynamic Resource Generation**: For every missing skill, the system generates a personalized Action Plan:
-  - Google Search
+  - **🔍 Google Search**: Targeted queries for quick tutorials.
-  - YouTube Educational Content
+  - **📺 YouTube Educational Content**: Direct links to video-based learning.
-  - MOOC Platforms (Coursera/Udemy)
+  - **🎓 MOOC Hub**: Simultaneous search across Coursera, Udemy, and LinkedIn Learning.

 ### Secure Developer Environment
 - **Encrypted Debugger**: Allows inspection of the internal decision-making logic, inference rules, and dataset through a password-protected interface, ensuring transparency in the AI decision process.